 Due to the fact that so few hunters can accurately shoot the really big Weatherby Magnums, they have developed a nasty reputation among African professional hunters, some of whom refer to them as “Wounda-bees” due to the propensity of Weatherby armed hunters to wound animals because of poor shooting.

-Even when carried by a hunter who can handle one of the big Weatherby Magnums, these cartridges are still not generally highly thought of in Africa.
-This is because most shots on the big animals that necessitate the use of larger cartridges (like buffalo) are taken at short range where the high velocity and flat shooting characteristics of the cartridge aren’t much of an advantage.
+Even in the unusual case of a hunter who can handle one of the big Weatherby Magnums, these cartridges are still not generally highly thought of in Africa.
+This is because most shots on the big animals that necessitate the use of larger caliber cartridges (like Cape Buffalo) are taken at short range where the high velocity and flat shooting characteristics of the Weatherby Magnums aren’t much of an advantage.